 Begin by referring back to your underlying business plan.
 Who are your target customers?
 Where are they based?
 What needs are they seeking to fulfill through your products and services?

 The secret here is capitalizing on the data you already have about your customers.
 Use it to analyze how they respond to various engagements.
-If you’re planning to use a chatbot for marketing, for instance, you should be particularly keen about past interaction patterns across various marketing channels.
+If you’re planning to use a chatbot for marketing, for instance, you should be particularly keen on past interaction patterns across various marketing channels.
 In other words, what strategies have consistently generated comparatively high response rates?

 A good chatbot should be structured to combine all the relevant data sources to address all customer queries and issues accordingly.
 While at it, the whole thing should be conducted in a conversational tone that resonates with your brand’s tone.